Domestic Violence Attorney in Toms River

 Under the New Jersey Prevention of Domestic Violence Act, individuals are protected from all forms of domestic violence, including physical or emotional abuse and threats of violence.
 If you believe you have experienced domestic violence from a spouse, former spouse, partner, current or former household member, girlfriend, boyfriend, or the parent of your child or expected child, it’s vital that you reach out to a Toms River domestic violence lawyer who can help.

-At Stolfe Zeigler Family Law Group, we are here to provide you with the legal support you need during this difficult time, offering open communication, answers to your questions, and a plan of legal action.
+At Stolfe Zeigler New Jersey Divorce Group, we are here to provide you with the legal support you need during this difficult time, offering open communication, answers to your questions, and a plan of legal action.

 Are you or a loved one dealing with domestic violence?
 Call us right away at (732) 585-1651 to find out how we can help.